How to Get Involved on Campus

 How Can I Start?

 Many colleges offer a variety of different clubs, events, and other activities.
-To learn about these opportunities, you should attend your school’s activity fair.
+To learn about these opportunities, you should consider attending your school’s activity fair.
 You may also learn about them through friends and acquaintances, bulletin boards, social media or the campus intranet.
+Some host Discord servers you can join to find out more.
 Listed below are some of the clubs and activities that are offered by many colleges and universities.

 Do you enjoy playing sports but don’t want to play competitively?
 Getting involved in an intramural sport is a great way to be active and have fun without all the time and commitment associated with an official team sport.
 Many schools offer a wide variety of intramural sports, such as flag football, softball, volleyball, soccer and more.